Second Rate Democracy

 • Some have called for the presidents themselves to exercise more restraint in using their powers.
 For example, presidents could refrain from using signing statements to avoid enforcing parts of laws they object to.
 And they could limit their use of the veto.

 read the next issue: 14.
-Its Undemocratic Origins
+The Constitution: Its Undemocratic Origins

 [ back to top ]